The Reading Room is open by appointment only.

-Established in 1969, NHC’s resources are open to all NWC faculty, staff and students, as well as the general public.
+Established in 1969, the War College Archives resources are open to all NWC faculty, staff and students, as well as the general public.
 Our primary users are students, faculty and staff at the NWC, naval historians, scholars, and students of American military and diplomatic history, leadership, and strategy.

-The Naval Historical Collection encompasses over 6,000 linear feet of unclassified and classified materials from the last 250 years (1779 to the present).
-The bulk of the collection is comprised of the Naval War College Archives and the NHC Manuscript Collection.
+The collection encompasses over 6,000 linear feet of unclassified and classified materials from the last 250 years (1779 to the present).
+The bulk of the collection is comprised of Naval War College records and a manuscript collection.

-Other collections of note include NHC's collections of oral histories and rare books.
+Other collections of note include oral histories and rare books.

-What do I have to do to visit the NHC Reading Room?
+What do I have to do to visit the Archives' Reading Room?

-What are the hours of the NHC Reading Room?
+What are the hours of the Reading Room?

-The NHC Reading Room is currently closed.
+The Archives Reading Room is currently closed.
 For more information please email us.